While first responders focus on others, they often neglect their own wellbeing. Read how heroes can become the hero of their own movie.

 The voices were screaming inside my head, but, in that moment there was another voice which said

 “You don’t want that to be the last chapter to your life, and just because dad did it, doesn’t mean that you have to too.
 Don’t allow dad to start a tradition that you don’t want to continue.”

 And I put the knife down.

-One thing that I have learned by reading Resilience, living my own life, and by speaking to other first responders who do find healthy ways to cope with the challenges they face in their job is that being the hero of your own movie is about recognizing when you need help and having the courage to ask for it.
+One thing that I have learned by reading the book “Resilience”, by living my own life, and by speaking to other first responders who do find healthy ways to cope with the challenges they face in their job, is that being the hero of your own movie is about recognizing when you need help and having the courage to ask for it.

 Being the hero of your own movie means admitting that some days the job may have gotten the best of you, and you are the one that needs support.